HamzaArshad2004/css-project-wildfire/README.md

 - Binary matrix: 33 days × 19 features
 - **`concepts`** library builds the Galois lattice
 - Association rules extracted with: `min_support=0.10`, `min_confidence=0.80`, `min_lift=1.05`, `max_premise_size=2`, `max_conclusion_prevalence=0.75`
-- Tautological rules filtered via `TAUTOLOGY_DEFINITIONS` (rules whose conclusions follow definitionally from composite feature premises)
+- Tautological rules filtered via `TAUTOLOGY_DEFINITIONS` (rules whose conclusions follow definitionally from composite feature premises).
+In the latest run, 63 rules cleared the statistical thresholds and 16 were removed by the tautology filter, leaving 47 final rules.

+> **Same-day only.** This wildfire case mines same-day rules exclusively — there are no lag/lead (predictive) features and no temporal-direction, persistence, or backtest stages.
+With a 33-day window, rules are filtered by the statistical thresholds and the inline tautology check alone.

 ### 3. LLM Batch Evaluation (`evaluate_rules_llm.py`)
 - Stratified candidate pool sent to `gpt-4o-mini` in a single call